-Weather Service completed a major modernization in the 1990s, a central
+Weather Service has recently completed a major modernization, a central

 revolutionized forecasting and meteorological research.

 The range of useful radar coverage is controlled by a number of factors.
 Terrain blockage is important in mountainous regions like the Northwest.
-Furthermore, the height of the radar beam increases with distance from the radar--resulting in an inability to see important low-level features at distances from the radar.
-Under perfect conditions, the maximum range of the WSR-88D for wind information is 230 km (138 miles) and for precipitation sensing roughly twice as far.
+Furthermore, the height of the radar beam increases with distance from the radar--resulting in an inability to see important low-level features far away from the radar.
+Under perfect conditions, the maximum range of the WSR-88D to get wind information is 230 km (138 miles).

 The National Weather Service installed three radars to provide coverage over western Washington and western Oregon: Camano Island (WA), Portland (OR) and Medford (OR).
-The figures shown below indicate their locations and provide more exact coverage maps using high-resolution terrain data.
+The figures shown below indicate their locations and provide more exact coverage maps using high-resolution terrain.

-shows the location of the National Weather Service
+The left diagram shows the location of the National Weather Service radars (tower symbols)

 When the New Carisa grounded Near Coos Bay, Oregon, there